Kalina67/Repoistala/README.md

-#Also Klaina check this as an example of a README file
 # Kalina's Portfolio

 Welcome to Kalina's Portfolio!
 This is a simple single-page application showcasing my journey as a web developer.
 Here, you'll find my skills, projects, and a way to contact me.